Charlie Albright: 2011-2026 concert seasons

+In 2024, Albright performed as the guest artist for 8 performances with conductor Keith Lockhart and the Boston Pops at Symphony Hall in programs alongside Harry Connick Jr., Marc Martel, and Branford Marsalis.
+His South Korean orchestral debut with conductor Gum Nanse and the Seongnam Philharmonic at the Seongnam Arts Center sold out within a few hours of tickets being released, and he also made his Busan recital debut.

+Albright performed several concert tours throughout the United States and South Korea in 2025, including at such venues as the Lotte Concert Hall at Lotte World Tower, Bundang Central Park, UC Irvine, GMC Music Center, Seoul Arts High School, and Sejong Center (Seoul).
+Collaborating with such conductors as Gum Nanse and Scott Speck, he performed with orchestras including the New World Philharmonic, the Seongnam Philharmonic, the Mobile Symphony, and the West Michigan Symphony.

 Discography

 Vivace is Albright's commercial debut album, released in February 2011.
 The album holds six works, concluding with a piece composed by Albright.
 The others are by Haydn, Menotti, Schumann-Liszt, Janáček and Chopin.
 All of the works were recorded on the Albright Steinway in Corbet Theatre at Centralia College.

 The Schubert Series - Live - Pt.
 1 was commercially released in April 2017 as the first installment of a three-part series all-Schubert albums, recorded live in concert.
 Part 1 features Schubert's Opus 90 Impromptus and the Sonata in B-flat major, D 960, along with a live improvisation performed as an encore.
-This concert was described by the Boston Musical Intelligencer as “gripping, frankly, both spellbinding and spellbound, quite unlike most such solo recitals I’ve heard over the decades.”
+This concert was described by the Boston Musical Intelligencer as "gripping, frankly, both spellbinding and spellbound, quite unlike most such solo recitals I've heard over the decades."

 The Schubert Series - Live - Pt.
 2 was released commercially in 2020.
 It includes Schubert's Six Moments Musicaux and Sonata in A Major, D. 959, along with a live improvisation performed as an encore.
-In a review of this concert, the Boston Musical Intelligencer raved that “His Schubert was ravishing, imaginative, poetic—full of poignancy and lyricism.
+In a review of this concert, the Boston Musical Intelligencer raved that "His Schubert was ravishing, imaginative, poetic—full of poignancy and lyricism.
 It would seem Albright is a born Schubert player, whose taste is simply impeccable.
 His interpretation sounded spontaneous, but this was also heartfelt, mature playing.
 Everything had been thought out by a mind brimming with musical intelligence.
 Albright is a master of improvisation, and treated the audience to a fanciful three-minute riff on a short Schubertian-sounding theme.
 I have heard him do this musical stunt before—there are also examples on YouTube.
-Each time Albright’s musical imagination and spontaneity amaze.”
+Each time Albright's musical imagination and spontaneity amaze."